Mroik/ocaml-parser-combinator/README.md

-Experimenting with a parser combinator implementations
+Experimenting with parser combinators implementations